 We recently headed to the Big Apple with big hopes of seeing it all.
-When we were researching the sights around the city, we had a hard time visualizing distances and weren’t sure what we’d accomplish in our short visit in the city before heading upstate.
+When we were researching the sights around the city, we had a hard time visualizing distances and weren’t sure what we’d accomplish in our short visit to the city before heading upstate.

 Of course, a weekend in New York would be better, as with only 24 hours, you’ll barely have time to scrape the surface, but what exactly can you see in 24 hours in New York City?
 It turns out, quite a bit.